-- 260 aliasing of SPW1 into DS0 and DW2 is equal and uniform and thus in the actual analysis if DS0 and DW2 are found to be equal and uniform, it is possible that the diagnosed variation in these tidal components might be due to aliasing.
-Thus the question of whether nonlinear interactions between SPW1 and DW1 produce DS0 and DW2 is still debatable.
-Although nonlinear interactions cannot be entirely ruled out, the current study shows that the contribution of this mechanism in producing nonmigrating tides in the mid and high latitude stratosphere is not as important as indicated by earlier studies, that are - particularly dependent on analysis of SABER data (Xu et al., 2014).
+that the aliasing of SPW1 into DS0 and DW2 is equal and uniform, and thus in the actual analysis if DS0 and DW2 are found to be equal and uniform, it is possible that the diagnosed variation in these tidal components might be due to aliasing.
+Thus, the question of whether non-linear interactions between SPW1 and DW1 produce DS0 and DW2 is still debatable.
+Although non-linear interactions cannot be entirely ruled out, the current study shows that the contribution of this mechanism to producing non-migrating tides in the middle- and high-latitude stratosphere is not as important as indicated by earlier studies that are particularly dependent on the analysis of SABER data (Xu et al., 2014).
 The current study indicates that the DS0 and DW2 components are much smaller than those observed earlier using SABER data.
-Baumgarten and Stober (2019) derived short term tidal variability in the altitude range from 30 to 70 km using temperature derived from lidar observations at Kühlungsborn (54°N, 12°E), a mid latitude station.
-The diurnal tide (including all wavenumbers) in temperature and winds was extracted from lidar data and compared with the DW1 component of temperature - 270 and winds from Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA-2).
-It was shown that the local tidal fields are dominated by the migrating diurnal and migrating semidiurnal tides and that other components are negligible.
-This indicates that the nonmigrating components make a small contribution to net tidal fields and thus supports the conclusions of the current study that diagnosed nonmigrating tidal signatures could be possibly due to aliasing.
-Aliasing problems involved in SABER data are difficult to verify due to lack of similar global observations but comparisons have been - 275 made with models and reanalysis and it was noted that there are significant inconsistencies in the tidal signatures determined from the various sources (Sakazaki et al., 2018).
-It was found that the amplitude of the trapped diurnal migrating tide in the upper stratosphere is significantly smaller in reanalyses than that in SABER.
-The current study also indicates that SABER tidal amplitudes are overestimated, particularly in the mid and high latitudes.
-Results from space time spectral analysis of gridded monthly COSMIC data for the period from 2007 to 2008 also had shown that the DW1 peaks at 30 km over the equatorial
+Baumgarten and Stober (2019) derived short-term tidal variability in the altitude range from 30 to 70 km using temperature derived from lidar observations at Kühlungsborn (54° N, 12° E), a mid-latitude station.
+The diurnal tide (including all wavenumbers) in temperature and winds was extracted from lidar data and compared with the DW1 component of temperature and winds from the Modern-Era Retrospective analysis for Research and Applications Version 2 (MERRA-2).
+It was shown that the local tidal fields are dominated by the migrating diurnal and migrating semi-diurnal tides and that other components are negligible.
+This indicates that the non-migrating components make a small contribution to net tidal fields and thus supports the conclusions of the current study that diagnosed non-migrating tidal signa-